regexplanet/regexplanet-translations/README.markdown

 ## New translations

-If you are starting a new translation from scratch (i.e. creating a brand new .po file), you must put the metadata lines at the top.
-The .po files contain UTF-8 strings, so you specifically need the following lines:
+Let me know before you start a new translation (i.e. creating a brand new .po file).
+I will make a blank .po file with the correct metadata lines at the top.

-    "Content-Type: text/plain; charset=UTF-8\n"
-    "Content-Transfer-Encoding: 8bit\n"

-See the original.pot or en.po for complete examples.

 ## Workflow

-This is the workflow that
+This is the workflow that gets the translations from this project into RegexPlanet:

  1. run `extract.sh`.
 This creates the `original.pot` with all the strings that have to be translated, and adds blank entries to all the `XX.po` files for new strings.
  2. run `gtrans.sh`.
 This fills in any blank entries in the `XX.po` files with a machine translation.